AdrienLemaire/fandekasp.github.io/_posts/2015-08-03-sharing-tips-about-habitica.md

 [one of the best documentations](http://habitica.wikia.com/wiki/Habitica_Wiki) I've ever seen for an application.

-Once I've contributed to the project, of course it made me want to use it more, and I've borne the eventual bugs, finding new ways to handle my tasks the way I wanted.
+Once I had contributed to the project, of course it made me want to use it more, and I've borne the eventual bugs, finding new ways to handle my tasks the way I wanted.